Factoring periodic maps into Dehn twists: Preliminaries

+We note that there is a small typographical error in the way Proposition~\ref{prop:normal} (i.e. Proposition 4.2) is stated in~\cite{PKS} as the roles of $x$ and $y$ are mistakenly interchanged in the statement.
+However, this error does not appear in the proof.

-We fix the following notation. \begin{enumerate}[(a)] \item We denote by $\N^i(\P_F)$, the polygon obtained from $\P_F$ after $i$ successive applications of the normalization procedure described in Proposition~\ref{prop:normal}. \item We denote by $L(\P_F)$, the set of distinct letters in $W(\P_F)$. \item We denote by $\B(\P_F)$, the set of standard generators of $H_1(S_g;\mathbb{Z})$ expressed in terms of elements in $L(\P_F)$. \end{enumerate}
+By a set of \textit{standard generators} of $H_1(S_g;\Z)$, we mean collection $\{a_i',b_i': 1 \leq i \leq g\}$ of curves occurring along the $4g$-sided polygon $\P(g)$ with $\W(\P(g)) = \prod_{i=1}^g [a_i',b_i']$.
+In order to compute $\Psi(F)$ (up to conjugacy), we need to express a set of \textit{standard generators} $\{a_i',b_i': 1 \leq i \leq g\}$ of $H_1(S_g;\Z)$ in terms of the letters occurring along the boundary of the polygon $\P_F$ (as in Theorem~\ref{res:1}) that realizes an irreducible Type 1 action $F$.
+To this end, we apply the handle normalization algorithm iteratively on the polygon $\P_F$.
+Before moving ahead, we first fix the following notation. \begin{enumerate}[(a)] \item We denote by $\N^i(\P_F)$, the polygon obtained from $\P_F$ after $i$ successive applications of the normalization procedure described in Proposition~\ref{prop:normal}. \item We denote by $L(\P_F)$, the set of distinct letters in $W(\P_F)$. \item We denote by $\B(\P_F)$, a set of standard generators $\{a_i',b_i': 1 \leq i \leq g\}$ of $H_1(S_g;\Z)$ obtained from iterative applications of the handle normalization algorithm, expressed in terms of the elements in $L(\P_F)$. \end{enumerate}